Tulsa's Arts Future

 1. Big arts projects, and the big dollar sums (grants, fellowships, etc.) mostly going to out of town artists.

-2. Taxpayer funded grants, mostly going to non-profit arts/tourism entities while for-profit ones are forbidden from applying for their own tax dollars.
+2. Taxpayer funded grants, mostly going to non-profit arts/tourism entities while for-profit ones are either forbidden from applying for their own tax dollars, or have to go through extra, wasteful hoops to do so.

 3. Vastly more government support for large arts/tourism entities, compared to small, locally owned arts/tourism entities.

-So the local artists and their businesses watch as big sums from local donors mostly go to out of town artists, and or non-profits.
-They also watch as their non-profit counterparts receive taxpayer grants, while they are often locked out from competing for those grants.
+So the local artists and their businesses watch as big sums from local donors mostly go to out of town artists, and or non-profits (and it's perfectly fine if the donors choose to do that, it's their money!)
+But, they ALSO watch as their non-profit counterparts receive taxpayer grants, while they are often locked out from competing for those grants.
 And they watch as huge sums of city money go to the largest arts/tourism entities, while they, together, being the other big part of the arts/tourism equation get very little to none... and see that this is not so in other cities.

 Its a pattern we see over, and over, and over, month after month, year after year, creating hurt and frustration.